seiware/cargo-cpack/cargo-cpack-vscode/README.md

 - File paths with special characters may not be processed correctly and require additional handling.
 - This extension assumes that the `cargo-cpack` command can run without additional arguments or interactive input.

-## Release Notes

-### 1.0.0

-Initial release of Cargo CPack Clipboard Copier.

-#### Features

-- Run `cargo-cpack` on the current file.
-- Copy the command's output to clipboard.

----

-Enjoy using Cargo CPack Clipboard Copier!